We reveal the top 14 most common home renovation mistakes that Singapore homeowners face.

 This gives you the opportunity to

-– Spot errors and take photos/ videos of them for record
+– Spot errors and take photos/ videos of any defects or unsatisfactory workmanship

 – Rectify errors as soon as possible

-Even if you have excellent memory, it is always a good habit to keep track of things with a simple project journal using Excel worksheets.
+Even if you have excellent memory, it is always a good habit to keep track of things with a simple project journal with your phone or Excel worksheets.

 Recorded entries will help you to follow-up on any outstanding or unresolved issues.